 What is Bubble Tea?

 Bubble tea, in a nutshell, is tea with boba balls.
-It can be any type of tea from oolong tea, to black tea, to herbal tea.
-It can include any type of boba including the wonderful chewy boba balls made from tapioca flour or popping boba.
+It can be any type of tea from oolong tea, and black tea, to herbal tea.
+It can include any type of boba including tapioca boba or popping boba.
 Commonly is it combined with milk and sugar to make a creamy delightful drink that is decadent and delicious!

 Ingredients